canonical/k8s-snap/docs/src/snap/howto/storage/ceph.md

 Distributed, redundant storage is a must-have when you want to develop reliable applications.
 [Ceph] is a storage solution which provides exactly that, and is built with distributed clusters in mind.
-In this tutorial, we'll be looking at how to integrate Canonical Kubernetes with a Ceph cluster.
+In this tutorial, we'll be looking at how to integrate {{product}} with a Ceph cluster.
 Specifically, by the end of this tutorial you'll have a Kubernetes pod with a mounted RBD-backed volume.
 RBD stands for RADOS Block Device and it is the abstraction used by Ceph to provide reliable and distributed storage.
 This how-to guide is adapted from